ChrstphrHll/npc_gen/students/Asten Alavara.md

 ---
 # Asten Alavara
 ### Description
-- Gnome Wizard from Shadesburry Initiative
+- Gnome Wizard from Aldercrown Empire
 - 6th year Diplomacy student in Fiesn
 - shoulder length straight white hair that's plain, Pale Brown eyes, and Light Tan skin
 - Is Mellow and Oppressed, and has Integrity as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes